 – Physical Education and Nutrition Education Working Together

 PE-Nut is a nutrition and physical education program that uses a whole-school approach to motivate students, parents and educators to be physically active and eat healthier.
-PE-Nut is designed to improve health behaviors in a school environment by presenting simple, consistent nutrition and ubiquitous physical activity messages via multiple approaches and locations.
+PE-Nut is designed to improve health behaviors in a school environment by presenting simple, consistent nutrition and physical activity messages via multiple approaches.
 Academic achievement improves when students receive a healthful diet and when they can be physically active throughout the school day.
-In PE-Nut, physical educators, classroom teachers and school administrators work together to improve nutrition and physical activity in K-5 school settings.
-It fits nicely with the coordinated school health (CSH) approach in schools.
+In PE-Nut, physical educators, classroom teachers and school administrators work together to improve nutrition and physical activity in K–5 school settings.
+It fits nicely with the Coordinated School Health (CSH) approach in schools.

 Students who eat nutritious food and participate in regular physical activity are healthier.
 They miss fewer days of school and are more on task.
 This means that teachers’ instructional time is more efficient.
 Numerous studies have linked physical activity among students to higher test scores.
 So not only will students’ health improve, but they'll be more focused learners.